SilverGar/SilverGar/README.md

 ### Front-end developer
 ### Computer science student at Monterrey Institute of Technology and Higher Education
 #### About me:
 - 👋 Hi, I’m @SilverGar, I'm a 21 year old Mexican student at Monterrey Institute of Technology and Higher Education, i'm interested in Web Development and Cybersecurity.
-Currently learning about Cybersecurity.
+Currently learning Cybersecurity.
 - 📫 How to reach me silvergarcia@protonmail.com
 ### Skills
 #### Programming languages